xbach/docs/trezor-user/troubleshooting.rst

 Please uninstall the previous version of TREZOR Bridge first and delete all remaining files, then install the new version.

-myTREZOR.com stops responding:
+TREZOR Wallet stops responding:
 ------------------------------

 1. Unplug your TREZOR
-2. Refresh `myTREZOR.com <https://www.mytrezor.com>`_ or try `beta.myTREZOR.com <https://beta.mytrezor.com>`_
+2. Refresh `TREZOR Wallet <https://wallet.trezor.io>`_ or try `TREZOR Wallet Beta <https://beta-wallet.trezor.io>`_
 3. Plug your TREZOR back in

 You can unplug your TREZOR at any time except during the update procedure.
 There is no risk of data loss.

-myTREZOR.com shows broken or confusing account information
+TREZOR Wallet shows broken or confusing account information
 ----------------------------------------------------------

 1. Run :doc:`Forget device<forgetting>`